 Visit the eclectic store 'Grumblin Granny's' on Hwy#60 in Barry's Bay to find a special souvenir or just browse through their collections of jewelry, crystals, clothing and home décor.
+Samuel de Champlain Visitor Centre / Ontario Parks

 Travel west from Cobden to North Bay.